Bobloblawlobslawbomb/make-money-money/README.md

 3) Open with your favorite text editor (Visual Studio Code, is a pretty sweet one)
 4) To start a development server and view the project in the browser:
     > * Navigate to 'make-money-money/' in your command line
+    > * Follow the steps under 'Getting your own API key'
     > * Run the command "npm install" to install dependencies
-    > * Optionally, run the command "npm run build" to > bundle the files
+    > * Optionally, run the command "npm run build" to bundle the files (_note: your Api key needs to be setup within the .env file before building the program_)
     > * Finally, run the command "npm run start" to start a development server

 ## Known Bugs

-* _Any known issues_
-* _should go here_
----
----
-Currency image attributed to:

-Photo by: Jason Leung https://unsplash.com/photos/SAYzxuS1O3M On unsplash.com
+* _none.
+That I know of..._
 ---

 ## License [GPL] (https://choosealicense.com/licenses/gpl-3.0/)